GoogleChrome/web.dev/src/site/content/en/blog/signin-form-best-practice/index.md

 Consider disabling the **Sign in** button once the user has tapped or clicked it.
 [Many users click buttons multiple times](https://baymard.com/blog/users-double-click-online) even on sites that are fast and responsive.
 That slows down interactions and adds to server load.

 Conversely, don't disable form submission awaiting user input.
 (For example, don't disable the **Sign in** button if users haven't entered their customer PIN.)
 Users may miss out something in the form, then try repeatedly tapping the (disabled) **Sign in** button and think it's not working.
-At the very least, if you must disable form submission, prompt the user when they click on the disabled button to explain what's missing.
+At the very least, if you must disable form submission, explain to the user what's missing when they click on the disabled button.

 {% Aside 'caution' %}
 The default type for a button in a form is `submit`.